African Union, African UN envoys demand Trump apology

-- African UN envoys condemn "outrageous, racist and xenophobic remarks attributed" to Trump

-- Ambassadors express solidarity with Haiti "and others that have been similarly denigrated"

-Washington (CNN)The African Union, a group representing the continent's countries, and African ambassadors to the United Nations sharply denounced US President Donald Trump's reference to African nations as "shitholes" and called on him to retract his statement and apologize.
+Washington (CNN)The African Union, a group representing the continent's countries, and African ambassadors to the United Nations, sharply denounced US President Donald Trump's reference to African nations as "shitholes" and called on him to retract his statement and apologize.

 "The African Union Mission wishes to express its infuriation, disappointment and outrage over the unfortunate comment made by Mr. Donald Trump, President of the United States of America, which remarks dishonor the celebrated American creed and respect for diversity and human dignity," the African Union mission to the United States said in a blistering statement.